 Fig. 4 and 5 show execution time and cache eviction ratio curves for IS and MG with input size W on various cache sizes (4KB, 8KB, 16KB, 32KB and 64KB) per thread.
 The two figures show that the cache eviction ratio curves under the two cache protocols are equal, but the execution time curves are not.
 Moreover, the difference in execution time becomes larger as the cache size becomes smaller.
 This is because the cost of cache eviction in ModelGF cache protocol is much higher.
 Moreover, the smaller the cache size is, the higher the cache eviction ratio is.
-To show the change of performance gap clearly, we normalize the execution time into the interval [0, 1] by applying division on every execution time where the divisor is the maximal execution time in all tested configurations.
-The corresponding configurations to the maximal execution time are 4KB cache sizes under ModelGF for both MG and IS.
+To show the change of performance gap clearly, we normalize the execution time into the interval [0, 1] by applying division on every execution time where the divisor is the maximal execution time are 4KB cache sizes under ModelGF for both MG and IS.
+The performance gap between ModelGF and ModelLF keeps constantly for EP when we change the cache sizes.
+The reason is that EP has very bad temporal locality.
+So it is insensitive to the change of cache sizes.

-&lt;sup>564KB is only for IS
+&lt;sup>5 64KB is only for IS.